pivotal-cf/docs-jfrog/configuration.html.md

 ### Using an external NFS server
 You may wish to use an external NFS server instead of the built in product.
 This may be because you have an external solution which is Highly Available or wish to use a hardware product instead of software.
+If using an external NFS server you should go to the 'Resource Config' tab and set the number of NFS servers to 0.
+Note that to use an external NFS, it may require no-root-squash be enabled to function correctly.

 The required fields to be populated are:
 * Hostname - can be an IP address or hostname